dirtsimple/imposer/README.md

 * `before_apply` -- fires after jq has been run, with the JSON configuration in the read-only variable `$IMPOSER_JSON`.
 You can hook this event to run shell operations before any PHP code is run.

-* `after_apply` -- fires after `wp eval-file` has been run, allowing you to run additional shell commands after all the PHP code has been run.
+* `after_apply` -- fires after imposer's [actions and filters](#actions-and-filters) have successfully completed their database updates, allowing you to run additional shell commands afterwards.

 Of course, just like with Wordpress, you are not restricted to the built-in events!
 You can create your own custom events, and trigger them with `event emit`, `event fire`, etc..
 (See the [event API docs](https://github.com/bashup/events/#readme) for more info.)